NusratMitu/healthcare-react-spa/README.md

     1. Email-password based authentication
     2. Google authentication
 - Also implemented email verification and password reset system
-- Both public and the private route is implemented
+- Used both public and the private route
 - Used  Context API to share data with multiple components
 - Fixed 404 page